TjNightOwl/TjNightOwl/README.md

 <h1 align="center">Hi 👋, I'm Tarsizious Chikaonda</h1>
-<h3 align="center">A passionate Full-Stack/ Data Scientist developer from Malawi</h3>
+<h3 align="center">A passionate Full-Stack Developer/ Data Scientist from Malawi</h3>

 - 🔭 I’m currently working on **Frontend and backend projects using PHP, MySQL and JavaScript as well as mobile apps using dart & Flutter**